 1. What is ULIP

 ULIP or Unit Linked Insurance Plan is a mix of insurance along with investment.
-From a ULIP, the goal is to provide wealth creation along with life cover where the insurance company puts a portion of your investment towards life insurance and rest into a fund that is based on equity or debt or both and matches with your long term goal.
+From a ULIP, the goal is to provide wealth creation along with life cover where the insurance company puts a portion of your investment towards life insurance and rest into a fund that is based on equity or debt or both and matches with your long-term goals.
 These goals could be retirement planning, children’s education or another important event you may wish to save for.

 2. How does ULIP work?

-When an investor makes an investment in ULIP, the insurance company invests part of the premium in shares/bonds etc and the balance amount is utilized in providing an insurance cover.
-There are fund managers in the insurance companies who manage the investments and therefore the investor is spared from tracking the investments.
+When you make an investment in ULIP, the insurance company invests part of the premium in shares/bonds etc., and the balance amount is utilized in providing an insurance cover.
+There are fund managers in the insurance companies who manage the investments and therefore the investor is spared the hassle of tracking the investments.

-3. Lock-in-period of ULIPOne of the changes brought about by the Insurance Regulatory and Development Authority of India (IRDAI) in the year 2010 as regards ULIPs was to increase the lock in a period from 3 years to 5 years.
-However, insurance being a long-term product, an investor may not really reap the benefit of the policy unless he holds it for the entire term of the policy which can range from 10 to 15 years.
+One of the changes brought about by the Insurance Regulatory and Development Authority of India (IRDAI) in the year 2010 as regards ULIPs, was to increase the lock in a period from 3 years to 5 years.
+However, insurance being a long-term product, as an investor you may not really reap the benefit of the policy unless you hold it for the entire term of the policy which can range from 10 to 15 years.

 4. Benefits of ULIP

-- Life cover: First and foremost, ULIPs offer a life cover coupled with investment.
-If offers security that a taxpayer’s family can fall back on in case of untimely death of the taxpayer
+- Life cover: First and foremost, with ULIPs you get a life cover coupled with investment.
+It offers security that a taxpayer’s family can fall back on in case of emergencies like the untimely death of the taxpayer, etc.

-- Income tax benefits: Not many are aware that that premium paid towards a ULIP is eligible for a deduction under Section 80C.
+- Income tax benefits: Not many are aware that the premium paid towards a ULIP is eligible for a tax deduction under Section 80C.
 Additionally, the returns out of the policy on maturity are exempt from income tax under Section 10(10D) of the Income-tax Act.
 This is a dual benefit that you can claim with this policy

-- Finance Long Term Goals: For long-term goals like buying a house, a new car, marriage, etc ULIP is a good option as the money gets compounded.
-As a result, the net returns are generally more even if you want to exit after the 5 year lock-in period in comparison to not having invested the amount at all and retaining it in a savings account or in the form of an FD.
-Further, under ULIP, the mantra is always to keep the policy going for a longer time horizon to reap the best out of it
+- Finance Long Term Goals: If you have long-term goals like buying a house, a new car, marriage, etc., then ULIP is a good investment option because the money gets compounded.
+As a result, the net returns are generally more.
+This stands true even if you want to exit after the 5 year lock-in period in comparison to not having invested the amount at all and retaining it in a savings account or in the form of an FD.
+But, under ULIP, the mantra is to always keep the policy going for a longer time horizon to reap the best out of it

-- Flexibility of a portfolio switch: As already mentioned earlier, ULIPS are usually designed in a way that they allow you to switch your portfolio between debt and equity based on your risk appetite as well as your knowledge of how the market is performing.
+- The flexibility of a portfolio switch: As already mentioned, ULIPS are usually designed in a way that they allow you to switch your portfolio between debt and equity based on your risk appetite as well as your knowledge of how the market is performing.
 Insurance companies, on the other hand, allow a very few numbers of switches free of cost

 5. Things to consider as an investor

-Following are certain factors one should weigh in before investing in ULIP:
+Following are some important factors you should weigh in before investing in ULIPs:

-- Personal financial goals: If your financial goal is about wealth creation and you want to save money for retirement, ULIP is one of the good options available
+- Personal financial goals: If your financial goal is about wealth creation and you want to save money for retirement, ULIP is one of the best options available

-- Compare ULIP offerings : Once you have determined your financial goal and the type of ULIP that will help you achieve it, the next step would be to compare the ULIP offerings in the market.
-Look for a comparison in the form of background expenses, premium payments, ULIP performance, the nature of funds that the ULIP invests in to ascertain the returns from investment in the particular ULIP
+- Compare ULIP offerings: Once you have determined your financial goal and the type of ULIP that will help you achieve it, the next step would be to compare the ULIP offerings in the market.
+Look for a comparison in the form of background expenses, premium payments, ULIP performance, etc. Also, investigate the nature of funds that the ULIP invests in to ascertain the returns from investments in the particular ULIP

 - Risk factor: Since ULIP investment is not as diversified as compared to ELSS, the risk in ULIP is probably a bit high compared to schemes like ELSS

 - Investment horizon: ULIPs have a lock-in period of 5 years.
 If a ULIP is surrendered in the first three years, the insurance cover would cease immediately.
 However, the surrender value can be paid only after three years